gmc-code/PC-microbit-micropython/docs/radio/radio_draw.rst

 | The accelerometer is used to change the position `(x, y)`.
 | If the microbit is tilted to the left or right, `x` is decreased or increased.
 | If the microbit is tilted forward or backward, `y` is decreased or increased.
-| If the A button is pressed, the state of the LED at the current position `(x, y)` is toggled.
+| If the A-button is pressed, the state of the LED at the current position `(x, y)` is toggled.
 | The display is updated to show the current state of the grid and the position `(x, y)`.
-| If the B button is pressed, the current state of the grid is sent over the radio.
+| If the B-button is pressed, the current state of the grid is sent over the radio.

 .. code-block:: python